leorajdsouza/cinematic/README.md

 # Cinematic App
 A simplified torrent search app to browse and download tv shows.
 Allows you to download eztv uploaded torrents .

+ to do
+ - remove service loops
+ - manage in 1 config file
+ - manage watchlist in localhost of in rootscope*
+ - rootscope watch list in show details 17 line
+ - broadcast username deleted after logout and redirect to index page

 #Road Map
 --------
 --Wave 1<br>